How can we assess human-agent interactions? Case studies in software agent design: Methods

-\paragraph{Augmenting with unlabeled trajectories.} However, since we have $f$, we can directly extend prediction-powered inference (PPI)~\citep{angelopoulos2023prediction,angelopoulos2023ppi++} to construct an effect size estimator.
+\textbf{Augmenting with unlabeled trajectories.} However, since we have $f$, we can directly extend prediction-powered inference (PPI)~\citep{angelopoulos2023prediction,angelopoulos2023ppi++} to construct an effect size estimator.
+Note that PPI does not require $f$ to be unbiased or perfectly accurate; systematic prediction error is corrected using labeled data, as long as labeled and unlabeled trajectories are drawn from the same underlying distribution.
 PPI provides the recipe for the mean estimator of each condition $c$ with tuning parameter $\lambda_c\in\mathbb R$ given $n_c$ labeled and $N_c$ unlabeled trajectories: